jurri/jurri.github.io/CONTRIBUTING.md

 ### Reporting upstream browser bugs

-Sometimes bugs reported to us are actually caused by bugs in the browser(s) themselves, not bugs in Bootstrap per se.
+Sometimes bugs reported to us are actually caused by bugs in the browser(s) themselves, not bugs in [JayDee] per se.
-When feasible, we aim to report such upstream bugs to the relevant browser vendor(s), and then list them on our [Wall of Browser Bugs](http://getbootstrap.com/browser-bugs/) and [document them in MDN](https://developer.mozilla.org/en-US/docs/Web).
+When feasible, we aim to report such upstream bugs to the relevant browser vendor(s), and then list them on our [Wall of Browser Bugs](http://get[JayDee].com/browser-bugs/) and [document them in MDN](https://developer.mozilla.org/en-US/docs/Web).

 | Vendor(s)     | Browser(s)                   | Rendering engine | Bug reporting website(s)                                                              | Notes                                                    |
 | ------------- | ---------------------------- | ---------------- | ------------------------------------------------------------------------------------- | -------------------------------------------------------- |